JoanStinson/UnityDesignPatternsReference/README.md

    Allows the recycling of objects and optimizes performance and memory.
 * ### Spatial Partition
    Locates objects efficiently by storing them in a data structure organized by their positions.

+   > Unity has this pattern already built-in in its own [Frustum Culling System](https://forum.unity.com/threads/frustum-culling.2752/).
+It uses an octree for culling objects.

 ## ⏰ Sequencing Patterns
 Invent time and craft the gears that drive the game's great clock.
 * ### Double Buffer
    Causes a series of sequential operations to appear instantaneous or simultaneous.

+   > Unity has this pattern already built-in in its own [Rendering System](https://answers.unity.com/questions/203931/double-buffering.html).
+It uses 2 or even more buffers by native implementation.
 * ### Game Loop
    Decouples the progression of game time from user input and processor speed.

-   > Unity has this pattern already built-in in its own [internal system](https://docs.unity3d.com/Manual/ExecutionOrder.html).
+   > Unity has this pattern already built-in in its own [Execution System](https://docs.unity3d.com/Manual/ExecutionOrder.html).

    > Here are some C++ implementations I made in the past.
    ```cpp